 General education courses in the associate of applied science (AAS) in air conditioning, heating, and refrigeration technology program include oral and written communication, electives from the humanities (e.g., workplace values and ethics), electives from behavioral sciences (e.g., psychology), and electives from the natural sciences.
 The technical coursework includes the basics covered in the certificate and diploma programs, with the addition of HVAC and HVAC/R technology, system design, controls, hydronics, thermodynamics, computers, and ducting.

 Students attend classroom lectures and receive hands-on training in labs.
-The degree program requires the completion of 62 to 76 credit.
-Graduates are prepared to take the EPA Section 608 exam and other industry exams.
+The degree program requires the completion of 62 to 76 credits.
+Graduates are prepared to take the EPA Section 608 exam and other industry exams

 Ferris State offers a distance-learning bachelor’s degree in HVAC/R engineering technology and energy management.
-While most of the coursework can be completed online, students are required to attend three week-long on-campus labs.
+While most of the coursework can be completed online, students are required to attend one week-long lab session at the main campus.
 Applicants must already have an associate’s degree in HVAC/R technology or equivalent, and they need to have taken algebra, English, and lab science, and have maintained a GPA of 2.5 in their undergraduate classes.